mrvcry/PersonalBlog/_posts/2018-05-12-about-bundler.md

 published: true
 ---

-I cooked this viral recipe very late.
-I was surprised that how good it came out because it was super easy, healthy, yummy and most importantly mess-free.
+I was one of the last person to try this viral recipe and I regret that I did not try it earlier.
+Baking the oatmeal in one dish was a great idea!
+Also this recipe is super easy, healthy, mess-free and most importantly yum!
+You can cook this as a part of your meal-plan and keep in the refrigirater for up to 4 days!

 **BAKED OATMEAL**